RVshare.com

 • Mileage: 1,282 miles

-• Fun Fact: For most of the trip, you will travel south on Interstate 95.
+• Fun fact: For most of the trip, you will travel south on Interstate 95.
 This interstate runs parallel to the Atlantic Ocean, and it connects Maine to Florida.

-Top RV Rentals in Rehoboth Beach, Delaware
+Top RV Rentals Near Rehoboth Beach, Delaware

-Nearby National Parks
+National Parks

 A road trip from Rehoboth Beach to Key West is a lengthy drive down the coast.
 If you are looking to take a break, then make sure to visit these beautiful national parks